Frequently Asked Questions

 “Is it expensive?”

 Not at all.
-The prices for our wine kits range from $100 to $199.
-This means you can have a bottle of quality wine for between $3.41 and $6.74!
-As a general rule of thumb, you are often saving up to half what you would be spending in a wine or liquor store for a comparable bottle of wine, and even more if you are making the top-end, premium wine kits.
+The prices for a batch of wine range from $115to $229.
+This means you can have a bottle of quality wine for between $3.83 and $7.63.
+As a general rule of thumb, you are often saving up to half (typically 40%-50%) of what you would be spending in a wine or liquor store for a comparable bottle of wine, and even more if you are making the top-end, premium wine kits.
 Read our blog post on the cost savings of winemaking for an eye-opening breakdown of the numbers.

 “How much wine does a kit make?”

-With the exception of specialty wines (such as port, ice wine, and sherry), all of our wine kits yield approximately 23 litres (or roughly thirty 750ml bottles) of finished product.
+With the exception of specialty wines (such as dessert wine & icewine), all of our wine kits yield approximately 23 litres (or roughly thirty 750ml bottles) of finished product.

 “How long will it take?”

-We offer you the choice of 4 week, 4-5 week, 6-8 week, and 8-week wine kits.
-Our 4 week wines (Chai Maison, Island Mist, Skinny Mist) are light and refreshing and ready to drink immediately after bottling.
-Our 4-5 week wines (Vintners Reserve, World Vineyard) are made from the finest blend of grape juice and concentrate.
+We offer you the choice of 4 week, 4-6 week, 6-8 week, and 8-9week wine kits.
+Our 4 week wines (On The House, Island Mist & Twisted Mist) are light and refreshing and ready to drink immediately after bottling.
+Our 4-6 week wines (Winexpert Classic) are made from the finest blend of grape juice and concentrate.
 They are designed for easy drinking at an early age, typically ready to drink a few weeks after bottling.
-Our 6-8 week wines (Selection, Selection with Grape Skins, LE, Speciale) are made from premium quality grape juice blends.
+Our 6-8 week wines (Winexpert Reserve & Après) are made from premium quality grape juice blends.
 They are designed more with aging potential in mind and thus have more flavour, fuller body, and more fragrant aromas.
 While also drinkable early, these wines vastly improve with a longer aging time (at least 2 to 3 months).
-Our 8 week wine kits, with 100% varietal grape juice from country and region specific vineyards, The Winexpert Eclipse series has re-defined the quality expectations of the advanced winemaker and the wine kit industry alike.
+Our 8-9 week wine kits (Winexpert Private Reserve & Winexpert LE) are produced using 100% varietal grape juice from country and region specific vineyards.
+The Private Reserve & LE series have redefined the quality expectations of the advanced winemaker and the wine kit industry alike.
 They are another step up from the 6-8 week kits in terms of body, flavour, and aroma, and benefit greatly from 3 to 6 months or more of aging.